Through The Fibro Fog

 Swiss Interest Group Histamine Intolerance, food compatibility list, histamine (SIGHI)

-All ingredients in this recipe score a '0' with the exception of:
+All ingredients in this recipe score a '0' on the SIGHI list with the exception of:

 • sesame seeds, which score a '1'.